ISSN 2754-0995 (Online)

 JoGM needs to know about any competing interests authors may have; this includes any commercial, financial or non-financial associations that may be relevant to the submitted article.
 Authors must download and complete a copy of the ICMJE Conflict of Interest disclosure form.
 In addition to this, JoGM ensures that all advertising and sponsorship associated with the journal do not influence editorial decisions.

 We take seriously all possible misconducts.
-If an Editor, author, or reader has concerns that a submitted article describes something that might be considered to constitute misconduct in research, publication, or professional behaviour they should forward their concerns to the journal.
+If an Editor, author, or reader has concerns that a submitted article describes something that might be considered to constitute misconduct in research, publication, or professional behavior they should forward their concerns to the journal.
 The publisher will deal with allegations appropriately following ICMJE and COPE guidelines.
 Corrections and retractions are considered where an article has already been published; corrections, expressions of concern, or retraction notices will be published as soon as possible.

-All original research articles, review articles (solicited or unsolicited), short reports, audits, and case reports will be sent for double-blind peer-review if they have not been rejected by the editors.
+All original research articles, review articles (solicited or unsolicited), short reports, audits, perspective articles, and case reports will be sent for double-blind peer-review if they have not been rejected by the editors.
 All other types, editorials, opinions, commentaries, essays, and letters to the editor, the review will be at the editorial board.

 Articles are posted online, quarterly to half-yearly, but the frequency may increase depending on volume.
 Articles destined for specially numbered issues may be delayed until they can all be published together at the same time.

-Articles that are accepted for publication in the Journal of Global Medicine are published online as a PDF in manuscript format within 2 weeks of peer-review and formal acceptance.
+Articles accepted for publication in the Journal of Global Medicine are published online as a PDF in manuscript format within 2 weeks of peer-review and formal acceptance.
 These 'Accepted Articles' may not have been subjected to copyediting, typesetting, or proof correction, although we endeavour to.

 This service provides for the earliest possible dissemination of research data following article acceptance.
 Accepted Articles are given a Digital Object Identifier (DOI), which allows them to be cited and tracked.
 The DOI remains unique to a given article in perpetuity and can continue to be used to cite and access the article further.